-We exited the Mauch Chunk Opera House and made our way slowly down the Broad Street enjoying the windows of the quaint little shops.
+We exited the Mauch Chunk Opera House and made our way slowly down Broad Street enjoying the windows of the quaint little shops.
 We stopped in at one place, House of Jerky, selling various exotic meat and vegetarian based jerky.
 Kangaroo and Shark?

 I passed a couple sitting outside the Jim Thorpe National Bank.
-I did something that I almost never do.
+I did something that I seldom do.
 I asked if I could take their photo.
 Is it still street photography if I ask for permission?
 My only regret is not having a card to give them to contact me for the picture.
 I want to be better prepared for this.

 I didn’t get the shot of the Asa Packer museum that I wanted.
 I had this belief that I could somehow get a panoramic view of the house looking from higher up the hill.
-The reality is that the house is wedged in on a plot of land on the side of a steep hill looking down onto the rooftops of the streets of Jim Thorpe.
+The reality is that the house is wedged in on a plot of land on the side of a steep hill, looking down onto the rooftops of the streets of Jim Thorpe.

 We walked back down Packer Hill Avenue to the train tracks on Lehigh Avenue.
 Ed and I wanted some photos of the trains.
-Ed knew that the High Bridge train would be returning soon and we would get some shots of the train pulling into the station.
+Ed knew that the High Bridge train would be returning soon, and we would get some shots of the train pulling into the station.
 Bhavana and Shaan split off to look for restrooms and to shop at the vendors we had seen earlier when our train stopped at the station.

-The train tracks are where Ed and I spent most of our time, snapping shots of the trains.
+The train tracks are where Ed and I spent most of our time snapping shots of the trains.

 Once our train got started again, Ed and I opened the window to capture some of the images we could not capture on the outbound trip.
 Our train passes through an area that has two S curves.
 On the return trip, shooting out the window, we could get photos of the back and front of the train looping around the bend.

 We were also much closer to the front of the train.
 I could hear the train whistle as we pushed through each town.
 Hooo Hooo!
 Hooo Hooo!
 God, I love that sound.
 I felt like a kid.
-I stuck my Nikon out the window to capture the sounds but the whoosh of the window around the camera microphone was too loud.
+I stuck my Nikon out the window to capture the sounds, but the whoosh of the window around the camera microphone was too loud.

 For each image, I applied either a Fuji or Kodak film preset and adjusted as needed.